tyjhart/networkscanner/Install/README.md

 # Preface
 The installation is orchestrated with Git and Pip, and it should require very little manual intervention on your part.
-Follow the steps in order, and report any problems you run into via an Issue on the Gitlab project page.
+Follow the steps in order, and report any problems you run into via an Issue on the Github project page.

 # Overview
 1. [Installation](#installation)